 Bacon Wrapped Dates Recipe

 Bacon makes everything better.
 It is a fact.
 There are days that I don’t have eggs or milk, but I always have bacon.
-Whether I’m whipping up a quick meal created from random freezer items or dressing a salad, bacon will make it better.

 What are dates?

 A date is a fruit from a tree native to North Africa and the Middle East.
 They can be eaten fresh or dried.
 They are also incorporated into many Middle Eastern dishes, as well as being used commonly in Italy and Greece.
 They are sweet and be eaten fresh or dried.

 What type of dates should I use for stuffed dates?
 Finding dates might be the most challenging part of this recipe!
 Check in the fresh produce section near other pitted fruits, sometimes they are packaged into a tight little wheel.
 This is fine, just plan extra time to pull them apart and they won’t be as plump.
 For plumper, more juicy dates, check near other dried dried fruits, like cranberries and raisins.
 Here they are typically in a bag or canister.
 Health food stores will likely have a larger selection on the type of dates.